Neon Museum

 Visit the Neon Museum during the day to maximize the number of neon signs you see because not all signs in the Neon Boneyard light up.
 Or, consider coming at dusk: You'll have all the benefits of a daytime visit, but watch signs turn on as the light fades.

-Yes, you can take personal videos and photos at the Neon Museum using a phone, tablet, or point-and-shoot camera.
-Larger SLR cameras with interchangeable lenses are considered professional equipment and prohibited on self-guided or guided tours.
-For photos using SLR cameras, book a photo walk or portrait hour.
+Yes, you can take personal videos and photos at the Neon Museum using a phone only.
+Tablets, go pros, selfie sticks or any other kind of cameras are prohibited on self-guided or guided tours.
+For photos using any of these devices, book a photo walk or portrait hour.

 Yes, the Neon Museum is worth it.
 Its collection of more than 250 signs is a trove of Las Vegas history that dates back to the 1930s.
 The Neon Museum is also a family-friendly activity close to the Las Vegas Strip, so it's an easy addition to your trip.